Ben Purser: College and NBL

-In August 2010, Purser left Perth for a basketball scholarship at Augusta State University (ASU) in the United States.
-He transferred his two and a half years of Law/Commerce Studies at UWA to ASU, where he hoped to complete his studies while playing for the Jaguars men's basketball team in the NCAA Division II.
-He entered the 2010–11 season classed as a sophomore transfer, and quickly impressed Jaguars' head coach Dip Metress.
-Purser eased his way further into the line-up as the season progressed, and topped off the season with a career-high 21 points on 3 January 2011 against North Georgia.
-He shot 5 for 6 from the field and 9 for 10 from the line against North Georgia.
-ASU matched a school record with 30 wins in 2010–11 and made its fifth consecutive NCAA tournament appearance, hosting the Southeast Regional for the fifth straight season.
-The Jags claimed their fourth Peach Belt Conference (PBC) Championship in five years and won their second PBC tournament title in three years.
-Purser appeared in 34 games for the Jaguars in 2010–11, making 11 starts and averaging 7.7 points, 3.5 rebounds and 1.5 assists in 20.9 minutes per game.
+In August 2010, Purser moved to the United States to attend Augusta State University and play for the Jaguars men's basketball team in the NCAA Division II.
+He scored a season-high 21 points on 3 January 2011 against North Georgia.
+The Jaguars matched a school record with 30 wins in 2010–11, winning the Peach Belt Conference (PBC) championship and the PBC tournament title.
+They subsequently appeared in the NCAA tournament.
+In 34 games, Purser made 11 starts and averaged 7.7 points, 3.5 rebounds and 1.5 assists in 20.9 minutes per game.